chriscarrollsmith/claude-export/README.md

 It's inspired by the [claude-export](https://github.com/eudoxia0/claude-export/) notebook by Github user [eudoxia0](https://github.com/eudoxia0).

 It uses the [DeepSeek V3](https://platform.deepseek.com/) API to analyze the conversations.
 DeepSeek's API is extremely low-cost and high-capacity, so we can parallelize the analysis and quickly get a result for hundreds of conversations at a cost of just a few cents per hundred conversations.
+You will need a DeepSeek account and API key to use this notebook.

 # Usage